-With effect from 1 March 2023, the monthly fee of \$2.50 when a member's balance in a Spaceship Fund is \$100 or more was lowered to \$2.00 per month (a 'Spaceship Fund' is a reference to each of the Spaceship Universe Portfolio, Spaceship Earth Portfolio and Spaceship Origin Portfolio individually).
-The monthly fee is deducted by the redemption of units.
+For the period of 1 March 2023 to 31 May 2024, a monthly fee of \$2.00 per month was charged to unitholders when a unitholder's balance in a Spaceship Voyager Portfolio is \$100 or more.
+The fee was increased to \$3.00 per month from 1 June 2024.
+A 'Spaceship Voyager Portfolio' is a reference individually to each of the Spaceship Universe Portfolio, Spaceship Earth Portfolio and Spaceship Origin Portfolio, as well as the Spaceship Galaxy Portfolio and Spaceship Explorer Portfolio (which are investment options offered through the Spaceship Master Fund individually).
+The monthly fee is deducted by the redemption of units and payable to the Responsible Entity.
+This fee is paid to Spaceship Financial Services Pty Ltd, the parent entity of the Responsible Entity.

-For the year ended 30 June 2023, 2,064,409 units equivalent to a value of \$2,766,677 (30 June 2022: 1,371,174 units equivalent to a value of \$2,427,823) were redeemed as a result of the monthly fee deduction.
-As at 30 June 2023, monthly fees of \$7,798 (30 June 2022: \$9,217) were collected from members but remained payable by the Scheme to Spaceship Financial Service Pty Ltd.
+For the year ended 30 June 2024, 1,175,402 units equivalent to a value of \$2,057,964 in Spaceship Universe Portfolio (30 June 2023: 2,064,409 units equivalent to a value of \$2,766,677) were redeemed as a result of the monthly fee deduction.
+As at 30 June 2024, monthly fees of \$13,226 (30 June 2023: \$7,798) were collected from members but remained payable by the Portfolio to Spaceship Financial Services Pty Ltd.